meezwhite/OpString/README.md

 #### Returns

-`number|null` - The id of the prepended operation or null if the operation wasn't prepended.
+`number|boolean` - The id of the prepended operation or `false` if the operation wasn't prepended.

 </br>
 </details>